 Review and approve scheduling requests

 Here are some examples of various situations that could benefit from a calendar approval system:

 - A community calendar that any member of the community can submit an event to, but a moderator or organizer reviews each event before publishing to the public calendar to ensure that it includes all necessary information and meets community standards.

-- A staff scheduling calendar in which staff members an submit their requests for time off or specific work shifts, which can then be reviewed and approved or denied by the scheduling supervisor.
+- A staff scheduling calendar in which staff members can submit their requests for time off or specific work shifts, which can then be reviewed and approved or denied by the scheduling supervisor.

 - An appointment or space booking calendar in which clients could submit their requests to book a certain time, meeting room, or other resource, and then these requests are reviewed and approved according to availability.

 Of course, there are many other scenarios not mentioned here.
 If your use of Teamup Calendar could benefit from an approval system for events, requests, or other items, read on.
-You can set up an approval system using sub-calendars or custom event fields.
+Here’s how you can set up an approval system using sub-calendars.